graceluu/copyfrommichael/content/home/about.md

 # About

+Hi, wandering visitor!
+I hoped that you stopped by because you wanted to learn more about me.

 I am currently a student working on the Marketing with Concentration in Digital Marketing certificate at UCLA Extension.
-I received my Masters in Psychology at the California State University, Fullerton in 2017.

-After working in the field as a Behavior Specialist and conducting independent research at CSUF, my attention shifted towards Marketing.
-I wanted to apply my background in psychology in a business context and found that the field of Marketing best aligned with my goals and interests.
-I hope to work in a creative environment where I can assist in the development and launching of different exciting campaigns.
+I worked as a Behavior Specialist for several years, but I slowly realized that my passion was elsewhere.
+I wanted to apply my background in psychology in a business context and found that the field of Marketing best aligned with my goals and interest in the entertainment industry and media.

+If you were to ask me to describe myself, I would say I am self-motivated, resourceful and diligent.
+But, how do these words translate into my work?
+Well, this website is a good example.

+This is my first website, which admittedly means I lacked knowledge in creating and launching a website.
+However, I am diligent and patient in seeing things through.
+Over a few days, I watched YouTube videos, asked my brother many questions, read sections of "blogdown: Creating Websites with R Markdown" on how to launch a website.
+It was challenging, but through many trials and errors, I learned how to use GitHub and Netlify to operate graceluu.com.
+I believe with any challenge, persistence and patience will be rewarded.

+That's all the tidbit about me for now.
+Check out other sections of my website or contact me through LinkedIn or email if you would like to know more.
+If you think I am an ideal candidate for a job or internship opportunity, don't hesitate to send an email my way.

 {{% staticref "files/cv.pdf" %}}DOWNLOAD RESUME{{% /staticref %}}